hasankokes/baseMoon/README.md

 ## Contract Deployment

-The current implementation only sends fees but does not actually deploy smart contracts.
-See `CONTRACT_DEPLOYMENT.md` for information on implementing actual contract deployment.
+The application now properly handles contract deployment with integrated fee handling.
+See `CONTRACT_DEPLOYMENT.md` for detailed information on how contract deployment works.

 ## Farcaster Assets